soyellupi/jasmine-coverage/README.md

 Coverage, which decodes it and builds the results HTML page, and gives a short summary in the console.

 You're done.

+## Mac Support

+The tool uses the headless gem, which needs to create an X virtual frame buffer.
+Linux machines should work out the box, but since Mac uses Quartz, you may get

+    Xvfb not found on your system

+To solve that just install XQuartz and add /usr/X11/bin to your PATH (thanks @shell).